Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says when to use ('after explaining the fit or when the host asks to start') and lists what the tool does NOT do, implying when not to use it.
-However, it does not name specific sibling tools for tasks like creating an account or buying a domain, leaving a minor gap in guidance.
+The description explicitly says 'use after explaining the fit or when the host asks to start', providing clear when-to-use guidance.
+It lists many things the tool does NOT do, which implies when not to use it, though it does not name an alternative tool for those cases.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.